SLS (Block-1) iCPS (Orion 1) [NASA]

 The rocket concept is also called in-line SD-HLV (Shuttle derived - Heavy Lift Launch Vehicle) as it uses many parts of Shuttle heritage.
 It will consist of two 5-segmented solid rocket boosters (SRB) derived from the 4-segmented SRBs of the Shuttle.
 The core is also derived from the Shuttle 8.4 m diameter external tank and will be powered by versions of the Shuttle's SSME engines.
 Initially it will use RS-25D engines left over from the shuttle program, while later they will be replaced by expendable versions called RS-25E.
 The early developent flights will use three engines, while later versions can also use five engines for increased performance.

-The initial two flights will use the 5-segmented SRB, but for later versions, the boosters will be competed based on performance requirements and affordability considerations.
-Both Advanced Composite Boosters (ACBs) and Liquid Rocket Boosters (LRBs) are under consideration.
+The initial flights will use the 5-segmented SRB, but for later versions, the boosters will be competed based on performance requirements and affordability considerations.
+Both Advanced Composite Boosters (ACBs) and Liquid Rocket Boosters (LRBs) were under consideration.
+In 2021 Northrop Grumman's BOLE (Booster Obsolescence and Life Extension) was selected.
+The new solid rocket motor design retains the form and fit of the current motor, but incorporates modern production technology, composite cases, and a new solid propellant formula.

-On the later Block 2 version, an upper stage using the J-2X engine of Saturn-5 heritage will be used for high energy missions.
+On the later Block 2 version, an upper stage using the J-2X engine of Saturn-5 heritage was to be used for high energy missions, but was cancelled.

 |Version||Strap-On||Stage 1||Stage 2|